OwenFeik/realmview/README.md

     * Specify which users are allowed to join the game
     * Feedback for when connecting to a game as a given CLIENT_KEY fails
     * Permission levels
-        * Users should be either a player or an editor
         * Editor should be able to configure permissions by layer, allowing or forbidding users to